Drinkdriving.org - Sentencing, information and forums - the webs number one drink driving resource

-To give yourself the best chance of success to save your driving license or secure a lenient sentence you should instruct a specialist drink driving solicitor ASAP.
+To give yourself the best chance of success in order to help save your driving licence or secure a lenient sentence you should instruct criminal defence solicitor specialising in drink driving and road traffic law ASAP.

 I have been caught drink driving, do I need a solicitor?

-The decision is yours.
-Ideally you should make arrangements to contact and seek advice from a solicitor at the police station when you are detained and before you make any formal statement.
-There is always a duty solicitor available 24 hours a day who provides free legal advice, the police will ask you if you want to see a solicitor.
+This is a decision only you can make.
+Ideally you should make arrangements to contact and seek advice from a solicitor at the police station when you are detained and before you make any formal statement, if indeed you are required to make a formal statement.

 You have a few options:

-• You can ask to see a duty solicitor.
+• You can ask to see a police station duty solicitor.
 Duty solicitors are on call 24 hours a day and provide free legal advice to anyone that needs it.
-Seeing a duty solicitor is free of charge no matter how much you may earn or have in savings.
+Seeing a duty solicitor at the police station is free of charge no matter how much you may earn or have in savings.

 • You can ask to see your own solicitor or one you have heard of.